EricRaw512/AppointmentPlanner/README.md

 mvn spring-boot:run
 ```

+The app will start running at <http://localhost:8080>

 **5. Close the app and run the sql**

 - After that run MySQL script to create tables `src/main/resources/appointments.sql`

-The app will start running at <http://localhost:8080>
+To create admin account

 **6. Login to admin account**